nat-n/poethepoet/README.rst

   poetry add --dev poethepoet

-And into your default python environment (so it works outside of poetry shell)
+And into any python environment (so it works outside of poetry shell)

 .. code-block:: bash